VUEngine/vuengine.github.io/documentation/setup/getting-started.md

 <a href="/documentation/images/getting-started/VUEngine-Studio-Getting-Started.png"><img src="/documentation/images/getting-started/VUEngine-Studio-Getting-Started.png" width="500" /></a>

-If you have closed the "Getting Started" view and can't see it anymore, you can open it again through the main menu with `Help > Getting Started` or through the command palette <span class="keys target-os-osx">⇧⌘P</span><span class="keys target-os-not-osx">Ctrl+P</span>.
+If you have closed the "Getting Started" view and can't see it anymore, you can open it again through the main menu with `Help > Getting Started` or through the command palette <span class="keys" data-osx="⇧⌘P">Ctrl+P</span>.
 You could also just use the command palette to create a new project as shown in the screenshot below.

 <a href="/documentation/images/getting-started/VUEngine-Studio-Command-Palette-New-Project.png"><img src="/documentation/images/getting-started/VUEngine-Studio-Command-Palette-New-Project.png" width="500" /></a>